 (from the reading, The Saturday After Ash Wednesday)

-I think NT worded it in a ways that we will find ourselves asking a question of ourselves:
+I think NT worded it in a way that we will ask a question of ourselves:

 Are our minds well stocked with Scripture so that we can come back again and again with the right response when facing temptation?